GULibrarySandbox/data-vis-basics/content/0-setup.md

 The  data used in these lessons is a smaller, four-year subset and has had changes made for training purposes.

 ## Get help

-##### Online

-You can find out more at the [OpenRefine](http://openrefine.org) website.
-Check out the [documentation](http://openrefine.org/documentation.html) and great introductory videos.
-These videos and others on OpenRefine can also be found on YouTube - use the search term 'OpenRefine'.

-There is a [Google Group](https://groups.google.com/forum/#!forum/openrefine) that can answer a lot of beginner questions and problems.

 ##### At Griffith University